lspector/Clojush/README.txt

 USAGE

-Loading clojush.clj as distributed should load everything and print the list of registered Push instructions.
 Example calls to PushGP are provided in other accompanying files.

 Push programs are run calling run-push, which takes as arguments a Push program and a Push interpreter state that can be made with make-push-state.